heycarsten/ember-fsm/README.md

     // states:
     knownStates: ['sleeping', 'angry', 'awake', 'initialized', 'failed'],

-    // You can define global per-state callbacks, you don't have to.
+    // You can define global per-state callbacks, they will fire whenever the
+    // state will be entered, was entered, will be exited, or was exited.
     sleeping: {
       willEnter: function() { },
       didEnter: function() { },